Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Method

-Intrinsic reward can not only guide the agent to learn to achieve the corresponding goal but also serve as a metric for evaluating whether the agent has achieved the goal.
+The intrinsic reward can not only guide the agent to learn to achieve the corresponding goal but also serve as a metric for evaluating whether the agent has achieved the goal.
 This metric is continuously monitored during the interactions of the CRL agent with the environment.
 When this average exceeds a predefined threshold, it is taken as an indication that the agent has successfully achieved the goals.
-The iterative process of high-level policy formulation, validation, and improvement draws inspiration from the concept of Reflexion \cite{shinn2023reflexion}.
-In instances where the agent fails to meet the threshold, indicating that the goal has not been met, the LLM is prompted to adjust the high-level policy.
+Consequently, the LLM shifts its focus to the next goal in the sequence, and the process repeats.
+The iterative process of coarse-grained policy formulation, validation, and improvement draws inspiration from the concept of Reflexion \cite{shinn2023reflexion}.
+In instances where the agent fails to meet the threshold, indicating that the goal has not been met, the LLM is prompted to adjust the coarse-grained policy.
 This adjustment is informed by feedback from the agent's performance.
-The LLM first analyzes the feedback to pinpoint the reasons behind the shortfall in the previous policy.
-Then it leverages the powerful reasoning ability to hypothesize potential solutions.
-With this insight, the LLM formulates a new high-level policy aimed at overcoming the identified challenges.
+The LLM is first required to analyze the feedback to pinpoint the reasons behind the shortfall in the previous policy.
+With powerful reasoning ability, the LLM then formulates a new coarse-grained policy aimed at overcoming the identified challenges.